kamarb1/CRPURNET/README.md

    Each metric provides unique insights into the model’s performance, helping to balance false positives and false negatives while ensuring accurate segmentation.

 2. **Loss Function:**
-   - The loss function used is **Binary Cross Entropy (BCE)** for better segmentation performance.
-   - It is commonly used for binary segmentation tasks as it optimizes pixel-wise classification.
+   - The loss function used is **Binary Cross Entropy (BCE)** for better segmentation performance, It is commonly used for binary segmentation tasks as it optimizes pixel-wise classification.

 ## **Data Availability**